Matrix mechanics of the relativistic point particle and string in Clifford space: Conclusion

 \section{Conclusion}

 We have described the dynamics of the classical point particle in terms of the Clifford substructure of its canonical variables and shown that this substructure itself forms a canonical system.
 Compared to the space-time description, this description offers a conceptually simpler road to matrix mechanics because the Clifford algebra inherently supports the unitary symmetry of quantum states through its generating algebra.
 Unlike the point particle, we found that the relativistic string in Clifford space is not a substructure of the bosonic string in space-time.
-We found the wave solutions for a flat world sheet and derived the equal-time commutation relations for the $SL(2.\mathbb{C})$ and unitary Noether currents.
+We found the wave solutions for a flat world sheet and showed that the $SL(2.\mathbb{C})$ charge and space-time momentum of the quantized string satisfy the Poincaré algebra.

 There are good reasons to believe that a four-dimensional Minkowski space does not suffice to accommodate the particle physics of the Standard Model.
 The \mbox{Clifford} model discussed in the foregoing is limited to a four-dimensional Minkowski space because it is based on complex Weyl spinors.
 Since Weyl spinors are an integral part of the model, it is difficult to see how the dimension of space-time can be increased without replacing the complex numbers with a higher dimensional algebra.
 The complex numbers correspond to the \mbox{Clifford} algebra $\mathcal{C}l(0,1,\mathbb{R})$.
 Increasing the dimension, we find $\mathcal{C}l(0,2,\mathbb{R})$ which corresponds to the quaternions and $\mathcal{C}l(0,3,\mathbb{R})$ which can be deformed into the octonions.
 For algebraic reasons \cite{key-8,key-9,key-10}, such spinors would be expected to generate a six-dimensional and a ten-dimensional Minkowski space respectively.